 These BCs are used for assignment of fax banks (see 11.1/G.766).
-Fax banks are used to transport demodulated facsimile traffic and they are protected against bit stealing in the same way as a voiceband data bearer.
+Fax banks are used to transport demodulated facsimile traffic and they are protected against bit stealing in the same way as is a voiceband data bearer.
 The BC has the normal range BC number to which the fax bank is assigned.
-These BCs are identified by the IT number 251 in the assignment message.
+These BCs are identified by the IT No. 251 in the assignment message.

-5.9.4 Normal range 4/3/2-bit (32/24/16 kbit/s) BCs
+5.9.4 Normal range 4-/3-/2-bit (32/24/16 kbit/s) BCs

 These BCs are used for the assignment of voice ITs.
 The BC number in the assignment message indicates the BC which carries the IT bits.
 These can be two, three or four depending on whether the BC LSB and LSB +1, or the BC LSB or none, respectively, are used for the creation of an overload BC during high load conditions.
 Bit stealing will occur randomly for the purpose of voice quality equalization over the ensemble of voice ITs.
 The bit stealing function is controlled by the DCME processes.
-See Figure 9.
+Refer to Figure 9.

-- 1 b3 has been used in the creation of an overload channel. - 2 b2 and b3 have been used in the creation of an overload channel(s).
+NOTE $1 - b_3$ has been used in the creation of an overload channel.

+NOTE 2 - b2 and b3 have been used in the creation of an overload channel(s).

-32, 24 and 16 kbit/s normal range bearer channel (4, 3 and 2 bits/sample)
+Figure 9/G.763 - 32, 24 and 16 kbit/s normal range bearer channel (4, 3 and 2 bits/sample)

-5.9.5 Overload range 4/3-bit (32/24 kbit/s) BCs
+5.9.5 Overload range 4-/3-bit (32/24 kbit/s) BCs

 These BCs are used, during heavy load conditions, for the assignment of voice ITs.
 These BCs can be either 3 or 4 bits as determined by the DCME processes.
-Changes from 3 to 4-bit encoding (and vice versa) will occur randomly for the purpose of voice quality equalization over the ensemble of voice ITs.
-The BC number in the assignment message has no direct correspondence to any bearer BC.
-See Figure 10.
+Changes from 3- to 4-bit encoding (and vice versa) will occur randomly for the purpose of voice quality equalization over the ensemble of voice ITs.
+The BC number in the assignment message has no direct correspondence to any BC.
+Refer to Figure 10.